 Most people know that organic is better, but it’s also more expensive...so are the benefits worth it?
 We think they are, especially after researching all the evidence.
-In summary, the studies show that organic is healthier because they have no pesticides, less heavy metals, more antioxidants and they're also better for farmers, the environment, and the sustainable propagation of plants!
+In summary, the studies show that organic is better because they have no pesticides, less heavy metals, more antioxidants and they're also better for farmers, the environment, and the sustainable agriculture of plants!

 Firstly, what classifies as organic?
 The key difference between organic and non-organic products, according to the U.S. Department of Agriculture, is that organic crops must be grown without the use of synthetic herbicides, pesticides, and fertilizers, or genetically modified organisms (GMOs).

 1. Organic = No Pesticides

 The main benefit is that organic products don’t have synthetic pesticides which may have deleterious health effects.
 A study published by UC Davis mentions that “increased exposure to pesticides can lead to increased risk of ADHD and autism.
 Exposure to pesticides may lead to the development of Parkinson’s disease, fertility issues and cognitive decline later in life.
 There is also a potential link between cancer and pesticides.”
 Moreover, the International Agency for Research on Cancer classified three common pesticides as carcinogenic.